-Barley Hall is a stunning medieval house, once home to the Priors of Nostell and the Mayor of York.
+Barley Hall is a stunning medieval house, once home to the Priors of Nostell and a Lord Mayor of York.

-Until the 1980s the house was hidden under the relatively modern facade of a derelict office block.
-Only when the building was going to be destroyed was the amazing medieval building discovered and its history uncovered.
+Until the 1980s the building was hidden under the relatively modern facade of a derelict office block.
+Only when it was going to be destroyed was the amazing medieval structure discovered and its rich history uncovered.

 The house was bought by York Archaeological Trust in January 1987.
 Later that year, a full archaeological investigation of the interior was carried out through one metre of deposits to the 14th century levels, revealing the remains of the floor of the Great Hall.
 Further investigations in 1990 to 1991 looked at the courtyard and found the remains of the exterior stairway to the Great Chamber on the first floor.
 Work to restore the Hall to its former glory began in 1990 and it re-opened to the public in 1993.